Do limited company directors need income protection insurance?

-Income protection for limited company directors
+income protection through your limited company

 If you run your own limited company, you will be aware that you alone are responsible for protecting yourself should you be unable to work in the future.

 An executive income protection policy can provide peace of mind, as well as tax efficiency, as the premiums can typically be funded by your limited company.
+You might also want to compare this with life insurance for directors, which offers different tax advantages.

-In this article, we explain what income protection is, and how your limited company can fund the costs.
+In this article, we explain what income protection is and how your limited company can fund the costs.

 What is income protection?